Join us every Wednesday of the semester from 12-1pm in Horace Mann 46A for our weekly MASCLab meetings. All are welcome!

 This event will provide the TC community and beyond opportunities to engage with the storytelling and production process of our podcast episodes.
 These participatory events will include interactive stations and activities for giving show feedback, creating (visual, audio, and mixed) media in response to episode topics, and re-editing scripts to try out new story arcs.
 In this collaborative environment, MASCLab will advertise the podcast and invite new ideas from those outside of the group.

-Book talk featuring Dr. Louis Klarevas, author of “Rampage Nation: Securing America from Mass Shootings” (October 17, 2017)
+Featuring Dr. Louis Klarevas, author of “Rampage Nation: Securing America from Mass Shootings” (October 17, 2017).

 FosterCareFilms Interactive Screening (September 25, 2017)